aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 toc:
   - name: Why Long Context Is So Hard?
     # if a section has subsections, you can add them as follows:
-  - name: Encoding Long Contexts in Retrieval-Augmented Generation (RAG)
+  - name: Encoding Long Contexts in RAG
     subsections:
       - name: Naive chunking
       - name: Late chunking